 In Berlin, the air quality in and around ten primary schools was measured.
 NO_2 concentrations were detected outdoors at all schools and surprisingly also inside the classroom.
 Two schools' NO_2 results were actually higher inside the classroom than outdoors at the school entrance.
-As there should be no sources of NO_2 in the classroom, this indicates that NO_2 travelled from outside into the rooms where children spend a significant part of their day.
+As there should be no sources of NO_2 in the classroom, this indicates that NO_2 travelled from outside into the rooms.

 None of the ten schools had healthy levels of CO_2 when the measurements began, and one school had CO_2 levels over 3x the recommended levels.
 After opening the windows some classrooms reached values below 1,000 ppm however, not all schools were able to lower the CO_2 concentration.
-The schools informed the project team that due to safety measures, they were not allowed to fully open the windows preventing proper ventilation.
+Some of the schools informed the project team that due to safety measures, they were not allowed to fully open the windows, preventing proper ventilation.